Information Session & Tour for Prospective Students

 Campus Tours for Everyone

-Open to the general public, MIT Campus Tours are led by current students.
+MIT Campus Tours are open to the general public and led by current students.
 Learn more about MIT through their stories, experiences, and favorite facts.
 These 90-minute walking tours cover some of the most popular areas of the campus, including the Student Center, the Zesiger Center, the Infinite Corridor, Killian Court, and the Stata Center.

 If you plan to bring a group of 10 or more to campus, please complete the private group request form.